nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/logger.md

 **sleeptime**|-|Program will wait for this seconds after rotation.|0.1 **flush**|-|false to disbale flushing buffered data after writing a log message to the log file.<br>true to enable flushing buffered data.|true

-# Turning on the Logger
+# Turning On The Logger

 You need to turn on the logger by `logger.yml` if the logger is disabled.
 The logger will be enabled by default after lintalling {{site.product}}.
 So there is no need to do for using the logger.